 Fig. 144.
 A simple thyratron-controlled circuit in which there is trigger action.
-At "A" the thyratron conducts no electron flow until the contacts are closed.
+At A" the thyratron conducts no electron flow until the contacts are closed.
 At "B" there is conduction so long as the contacts are open, and it is stopped by closing the contacts.

 One of the simplest of thyratron-operated controls is shown by Fig. 144.
 The plate-cathode circuit, which includes the load, is furnished with alternating potential and electron flow from the upper secondary winding on the transformer.
 A-c grid voltages are furnished by the lower secondary winding.
-Connections to the two secondary windings are made in such manner that with the line through the load to the plate positive, the line to the control grid through resistor \mathbf{R} is negative.
+Connections to the two secondary windings are made in such manner that with the line through the load to the plate positive, the line to the control grid through resistor R is negative.
 With the contacts separated, as shown, the control grid is thus held so far negative that the thyratron does not break down and there is no electron flow in the load.
 When the contacts are closed the control grid of the tube is connected directly through these contacts to the end of the grid secondary that is positive while the plate is positive.
 Then the tube breaks down and allows maximum electron flow through the load.

-If the positions of the contacts and resistor \mathbf{R} are interchanged, as at \mathbf{B} in Fig. 144, the thyratron will conduct electron flow for the load so long as the contacts are separated, and will stop the flow when the contacts close.
-The tube conducts with the contacts open because then the control grid is connected through resistor \mathbf{R}
+If the positions of the contacts and resistor R are interchanged, as at B in Fig. 144, the thyratron will conduct electron flow for the load so long as the contacts are separated, and will stop the flow when the contacts close.
+The tube conducts with the contacts open because then the control grid is connected through resistor R to the side of the grid winding that is positive while the plate is positive.
+Conduction is stopped when the contacts close, because then the control grid is connected directly to the end of the grid winding that is negative while the plate is positive.

 Fig. 145.
-A contact-operated thyratron control circuit in which the plate and load circuit is connected directly to the power line as the source of high potential. to the side of the grid winding that is positive while the plate is positive.
-Conduction is stopped when the contacts close, because then the control grid is connected directly to the end of the grid winding that is negative while the plate is positive.
+A contact-operated thyratron control circuit in which the plate and load circuit is connected directly to the power line as the source of high potential.